peterkos/icons-flat-osx/README.md

 Install : https://github.com/dr-slash/icons-flat-osx/wiki/Install

 *Dont hesitate to request your favorite app icon, or leave a technical help, this is our first icon set so feedback will be really appreciated :)*

+--
+My fork, with some edited icons (see commits for specific updates).